How News Co-ops Will Launch

-Stage I The first step toward a pilot site was to bring together the organizing committee, which was made up of community leaders concerned about the deep erosion of reliable community journalism in their city of 61,000 people.
-Most are leaders of local institutions with large constituencies.
+Stage I The first step toward starting a new news co-op is to bring together an organizing committee made up of community leaders — most of them leaders of respected local institutions with large constituencies — who are concerned about the deep erosion of reliable journalism serving their community.

-Stage II The development effort began with launch of a preliminary website that includes promotional text, a promotional video, and a page where people can enroll as founding members.
-This stage’s objectives are to establish the project’s credibility among Haverhill’s early adopters and influencers; convert as many as possible to founding members and advocates; capture names and email addresses of interested people, and enroll as many as possible as founding members.
-The co-op has incorporated and shortly it will begin community service — and credibility building — by launching a comprehensive calendar of community events, which civic leaders have long wanted.
-When the founding member list reaches 100, the initial membership payments will have accumulated to the point that the co-op can hire a professional co-op organizer and speed founding member growth to 500 members.
+Stage II The organizing effort begins with launch of a preliminary website that includes promotional text, a promotional video, and a page where people can enroll as founding members.
+This stage’s objectives are to establish the project’s credibility among the community’s early adopters and influencers; capture names and email addresses of interested people, and convert as many as possible to become founding members and advocates.
+The organizing committee incorporates as a co-op under its state law, then shortly begins community service — and credibility building — by launching a comprehensive calendar of community events or other much-needed information service.
+When the founding member list reaches 50, Banyan will provide a $25,000 grant so the new co-op can hire a professional co-op organizer and speed founding member growth to 500 members.
 This is the end point of Stage II, as Stage III begins when the staff is hired and news coverage begins.

-Stage III This will be the “grand opening” of Haverhill Matters, designed to draw the entire community into engagement with the co-ops’s efforts.
-In this stage the website will present a four-stage crowdsourced reporting project as its centerpiece feature.
+Stage III This will be the “grand opening,” designed to draw the entire community into engagement with the co-ops’s efforts.
+In this stage the website will present a four-stage crowdsourced reporting project as its centerpiece feature, along with a prototype of coming news coverage.
 This project will offer promotion opportunities at every stage, give the community a way to take part and otherwise experience the collaborative nature of Banyan-model journalism, and yield a major piece of journalism of significance to the community.
-As a promotion device, the crowdsourcing project is designed to offer repeated occasions to fuel viral spread of engagement with Haverhill.Matters.
-The board and other committed members will kick this off by urging their constituencies to engage with the project; at the same time, people who offered their names in Stage II will be asked to urge their friends to join the fun.
+As a promotion device, the crowdsourcing project is designed to offer repeated occasions to fuel viral spread of engagement with the co-op.
+The co-op board and other committed members will kick this off by urging their constituencies to engage with the project; at the same time, people who offered their names in Stage II will be asked to urge their friends to join the fun.
 As the list of names builds, the co-op leaders will set up and promote in-person events that will deepen engagement and yield still more names and prospective members.
 When the crowdsourced reporting project is published, a vivid link in the presentation will urge readers to click to join forces with others in the software’s civic engagement space to use its digital tools to organize for constructive community change on the issue the project addresses — and to invite others to join in.
 The presentation will also make a formal ask for memberships.

-Stage IV It’s roll-out time: The staff will begin work, and day-to-day community news coverage will begin.
-A fresh crowdsourcing project will be set in motion and the civic engagement spaces will be introduced as a fundamental aspect of Haverhill Matters that reinforces its character as a community-stregthening cooperative institution.
+Stage IV It’s roll-out time: The co-op staff will begin work, and day-to-day community news coverage will begin.
+A fresh crowdsourcing project will be set in motion and the digital issue forums will be introduced as a fundamental aspect of the new co-op that reinforces its character as a community-stregthening cooperative institution.
 In addition to inviting readers into conversations about crowdsourced features, the editors will propose questions of community interest every week and invite people to click into the civic networking space and work for constructive change.
-These additions will open new doors for continually attracting still more community members to engage with the site — and to become members.
+These additions will open new doors for continually attracting still more community members to engage with the site — and to become co-op members.
 Stage IV will continue to build site engagement and membership numbers, generating revenue enough not just to sustain but to thrive.

 Crowdsourced Reporting Project

-Stage I—Use the site’s home page to welcome people to Haverhill Matters story and invite them to nominate ideas for reporting projects that could make the biggest constructive change in their city, focusing on what’s needed rather than on malfeasance.
+Stage I—Use the new co-op’s home page to welcome people and invite them to nominate ideas for reporting projects that could make the biggest constructive change in their city, focusing on what’s needed rather than on malfeasance.
 The deadline for ideas would be three weeks from the day the site goes live, after energetic promotion and viral spread yields enough ideas to offer a serious choice.

-Stage II—Replace the initial story with one that asks community members to cast a vote for the idea they think would do the most good, and to ask their friends to do the same; this will be an occasion for another round of promotion from Board members and other advocates, plus emails to addresses captured in Stage I. The promotions will urge people to come to the site, read all the ideas, and vote for their favorite.
+Stage II—Replace the initial story with one that presents the top ideas that community members have suggested and asks readers to cast a vote for the one they think would do the most good — and to ask their friends to do the same.
+This will be an occasion for another round of promotion from co-op board members and other advocates, plus emails to addresses captured in Stage I. The promotions will urge people to come to the site, read the ideas, and vote for their favorite.

 As soon as the winning idea is announced, the reporter will go to work on the story.
-The project will include crowdsourcing and reports to readers on progress.
+The project will include frequent crowdsourcing requests and reports to readers on progress.

 Related Marketing Tools

-- A prominent box on every page whose aim is to seduce readers to click through to a landing page that tells about the co-op and its benefits, asks people what they think their community needs and how Haverhill.Matters could help, and asks them to sign up as co-op members.
-One approach would be a dynamic display that rotates provocative questions about the nature of Haverhill Matters and invites people to click to get the answer.
+- A prominent box on every page whose aim is to seduce readers to click through to a landing page that tells about the co-op and its benefits, asks people what they think their community needs and how the new co-op could help, and asks them to sign up as co-op members.
+One approach would be a dynamic display that rotates provocative questions about the nature of the new co-op and invites people to click to get the answer.

 - Viral tools that readers can use to invite other people to the co-op’s site.